microsoft/react-native-winrt/README.md

 ## Contributing

-This project welcomes contributions and suggestions of all types.
+_We want to hear from you!_ File a [new issue](https://github.com/microsoft/react-native-winrt/issues/new) to report a bug, ask a question, or make a suggestion.
 See our [Contributor's Guide](/CONTRIBUTING.md) for more information.

 ## Trademarks